PROVIDENCE RIVER TRAIL:

 Note; Heading left will bring you to the Blackstone River Bikeway.

-Note; From here you can take a detour [Providence Spur] to check out the Roger Williams National Memorial, State Capitol and Providence Place Mall, where you can access the Woonasquatucket River Greenway, before looping back here.
-See Below.
+Note; From here you can take a detour to check out the Roger Williams National Memorial, State Capitol & Providence Place Mall, where you can access the Woonasquatucket River Greenway, before Looping back to here.
+See; Providence Spur Below.

-Note; From here you can access Collier Point Park via a short on-road detour.
+Note; From Point Street [Re-zeroing mileage] you can access Collier Point Park via a short on-road detour.
 Not recommended for kids on bikes.
-[Re-zeroing mileage] Continue straight along Eddy St where the bike lane ends as the road splits.
+[Re-zeroing mileage] Continue straight along Eddy St where the BIKE LANE ends as the road splits.
 Bear left to Route 1A where you'll need to utilize a cross-light left over Route 1A.
 Continue along Route 1A following the sidewalk underneath I-195.
 Just past the hurricane barriers turn left on Henderson St. Blue street lamps line this street.
 Follow to Collier Point Park where you'll find a lookout tower and four fishing piers.
 A paved trail travels from the tower, past the fishing piers and past several large pieces of old machinery displayed.
 An electric Trolley Line used to travel here.
 Picnic tables and benches overlooking the Providence Harbor, where the Providence & Seekonk Rivers meet.
 The trail turns to stone-dust and splits with both trails leading to a parking lot underneath I-195 at 0.7 miles.
 Views of the Fox Point Hurricane Barrier and the red tug boats across the harbor at Fox Point.
+Return to Point Street for a 1.5 mile Loop.

 [Re-zeroing mileage] Follow a brick path past the right side of One Citizens Plaza and alongside the Moshassuck River.
 The brick path gives way to a short, narrow stone-dust path out to Park Row.
 Head right across the river, then follow the crosswalks over Canal St. Here you'll find brick lined paths that travel through the Roger Williams National Memorial grounds.
 All paths eventually lead to the Roger Williams National Memorial Visitor Center which fronts N Main St at 0.3 miles.
 Restrooms and water fountain located here.
 After visiting head left along N Main St and turn left down Smith St. A series of cross-lights takes you over Canal St where you follow a sidewalk up Smith St (slight hill) crossing over the RR Line.
 Cross State St where you pick up a brick sidewalk.
 Reach the top of the hill next to the Dept of Transportation at 0.6 miles and a brick crosswalk will take you over to the State Capitol.
 If you wish to tour the Capitol this is the side you enter from.
 After your visit head left back down Smith St along the brick sidewalk, past a parking lot to Gaspee St and turn right.
 Immediately to your right spot a narrow stone-dust path.
 Follow this path to a wide gravel path and continue left through the state grounds.
 Come to the intersection of Gaspee and Francis Streets.
 Head right up a wide brick path to the base of the State Capitol.
 After climbing the granite steps and checking out the view head back to Gaspee and Francis Streets along the other wide brick path.
 Cross-light over Gaspee St where you follow the sidewalk along the left side of Francis St before quickly picking up a wide stone trail on your left.
 Follow this trail across an open area to a sidewalk and follow the sidewalk right out to Finance Way.
 Head right to a crosswalk over Finance Way where a set of stairs lead down to the Providence Riverwalk at 1.2 miles.